angel-fontalvo/ml_adversarial_attack/README.md

 # Machine Learning Adversarial Image Generator

-This tool generates machine-learning inputs designed to cause image classifiers to make mistakes.
+This tool generates poisonous inputs designed to cause deep neural networks to make a decision on behalf of the attacker.

+todo: create process that generates targetted attack
+todo: jk, it's already done :)

 | __Benign__ | __Adversarial__ |
 |-------------|------------|